Tarbetu/tarlox/README.md

 ### Function Return Value Memoization

-If a function is called with the same arguments, the function will quickly return the value which is cached before unless executing the main thread.
+If a function is called with the same arguments, the function will quickly return the value which is cached before unless executing the function body.

 ```
 fun power_of_two(x) {